Home Site Map Search Contact Us

 Federal Recapture Tax

-The House Key program uses the proceeds of tax-exempt bonds to provide first-time homebuyers the benefit of a lower interest rate.
-Should the home financed using the House Key Loan Program be sold or otherwise disposed of within nine years of purchase, this benefit may be "recaptured".
+Should the home financed using the Mortgage Credit Certificate Program or the House Key State Bond Program be sold or otherwise disposed of within nine years of purchase, this benefit may be "recaptured".
 Our experience shows that very few borrowers will be affected by recapture tax.
 Your participating lender will provide you with a statement regarding recapture tax along with the federal income limits.
-The payment of recapture tax occurs at the time the property is sold, only if all of the following conditions apply:
+If you owe a recapture tax, it is paid on your federal tax returns (IRS Form 8828) on the year your home was sold, only if all three of the following conditions apply:

 2. There is a capital gain on the sale of your home, and